geoscript/geoscript-js/doc/api/geom/geometry.rst

     Creates a geometry made up of all the points in this geometry that are not in the other geometry.

-.. method:: Geometry.disjoint
+.. function:: Geometry.disjoint

     :arg other: :class:`geom.Geometry`
     :returns: ``Boolean``

     Tests if this geometry is disjoint to the other geometry.

-.. method:: Geometry.distance
+.. function:: Geometry.distance

     :arg geometry: :class:`geom.Geometry`
     :returns: ``Number``

     Returns the minimum distance between this and the supplied geometry.

-.. method:: Geometry.equals
+.. function:: Geometry.equals

     :arg other: :class:`geom.Geometry`
     :returns: ``Boolean``